AlexElk/AlexElk/README.md

 # Summary

 Software Developer.
-I build applications using C#, React, and more.
+I build applications using .Net, Next.js, and more.

 # Skills